-The names, ages and principal occupations of the Company directors and the Board nominees who are Participants are set forth in the sections entitled "Proposal 1-Election of Three Class II Directors" under the heading "Class II Director Nominees-Terms Expiring in 2024 Annual Meeting of Shareholders" beginning on page 16, "Proposal 2-Election of One Class III Director" under the heading "Class III Director Nominee-Term Expiring in 2022" beginning on page 18 and "Board of Directors-Biographies of Other Continuing Directors" beginning on page 21.
+The names, ages and principal occupations of the Company directors and the Board nominees who are Participants are set forth in the sections entitled "Proposal 1-Election of Three Class II Directors" under the heading "Class II Director Nominees-Term Expiring in 2024" beginning on page [15], "Proposal 2-Election of One Class III Director" under the heading "Class III Director Nominee-Term Expiring in 2022" beginning on page [17] and "BOARD OF DIRECTORS-Biographies of Directors" beginning on page [18].
 Other than as set forth in this Proxy Statement, no such principal occupation has been at any corporation or organization that is a parent, subsidiary or other affiliate of the Company.
 The business address for each of the Company directors and the Board nominees is c/o MiMedx Group, Inc., 1775 West Oak Commons Court, NE, Marietta, Georgia 30062.